 Under the ISA 2025:

-• Crypto is legal: Nigerians may buy, trade, hold, and invest in digital assets without fear of violating the law.
+- Crypto is legal: Nigerians may buy, trade, hold, and invest in digital assets, provided they comply with applicable rules.

-• Crypto is not legal tender: You still must use the Naira for official payments.
+- Crypto is not legal tender: The Naira remains required for official payments.

-• Tighter regulatory oversight: All crypto platforms are required to meet SEC licensing and compliance standards.
+- Tighter regulatory oversight: Crypto platforms are expected to meet SEC licensing and compliance requirements.

 Who Regulates Cryptocurrency in Nigeria?